damianhakert/damianhakert.github.io/source/_posts/2015-06-03-gitlab-dot-com-outage-on-2015-05-29.markdown

 author_twitter: jacobvosmaer
 ---

-Our hosted GitLab service at gitlab.com suffered an outage from  2015-05-29 01:00 to 2015-05-29 02:34 (times in UTC).
+GitLab.com suffered an outage from  2015-05-29 01:00 to 2015-05-29 02:34 (times in UTC).
-In this blog post we will discuss what happened, why it took so long to recover the service, what we are doing to reduce the likelihood and impact of such incidents.
+In this blog post we will discuss what happened, why it took so long to recover the service, and what we are doing to reduce the likelihood and impact of such incidents.

 <!-- more -->

 # Background

 The GitLab service at gitlab.com is provided and maintained by the team of GitLab B.V., the company behind GitLab.
-On 2015-05-02 we performed a major infrastructure upgrade, moving gitlab.com from a single server to a small cluster of servers, consisting of a load balancer (running HAproxy), three workers (NGINX/Unicorn/Sidekiq/gitlab-shell) and a backend server (PostgreSQL/Redis/NFS).
+On 2015-05-02 we performed a major infrastructure upgrade, moving GitLab.com from a single server to a small cluster of servers, consisting of a load balancer (running HAproxy), three workers (NGINX/Unicorn/Sidekiq/gitlab-shell) and a backend server (PostgreSQL/Redis/NFS).
-This new infrastructure configuration improved the responsiveness of gitlab.com, at the expense of having more moving parts.
+This new infrastructure configuration improved the responsiveness of GitLab.com, at the expense of having more moving parts.

 GitLab.com is backed up using Amazon EBS snapshots.
 To protect against inconsistent snapshots our backup script 'freezes' the filesystem on the backend server with `fsfreeze` prior to making EBS snapshots, and 'unfreezes' the filesystem immediately after.